|

 Thanks to a stern lecture from her father during her

-vacation, Victoria developed
+vacation, Victoria had developed

 a strong case of Cold Feet.
 Victoria